titon/db/docs/table.md

 # Tables #

-A Table class represents a table in a database.
+A Repository class represents a table in a database.
 It provides methods for interacting with data in that specific table by utilizing the loaded drivers.

 Database relationships can be mapped through the table layer using `Relation` classes.
 Jump to the relation docs on how to support this.